 3. Right project, wrong team

 Proper project staffing is critical and all the planning in the world won’t overcome an insufficient talent pool.
 Who’s ever seen a project go belly up where the manager gets picked simply based on availability rather than skill set?
-In my experience, most of the effort in pulling a project together is focused on finding the right physical and financial resources – rather than the ideal project manager.
-Project managers need to be chosen well, as do consultants, contractors and outsourcers.
+In my experience, most of the effort in pulling a project together focuses on finding the right physical and financial resources – rather than the ideal project manager.
+Project managers need to be chosen well.
+(So do consultants, contractors, and outsourcers.)
 For some reason, these staff members often get left out of skills assessments even though they’re doing a vast amount of the work.
 Thankfully, project management software can also provide visibility and insight into everyone’s skills and workloads – and once project managers know the team member’s strengths and schedules, it’s a lot easier to figure out how to allocate resources across a myriad of talent and scope.

 4. Poor risk assessment

-Although problems on projects tend to happen all the time, most managers still (surprisingly) get caught out by surprise – and projects veer most off-track when the PM team divert resources to clean up a mess they didn’t anticipate.
+Although problems on projects happen all the time, most managers still (surprisingly) seem surprised.
+Because of this, projects veer most off-track when the PM team divert resources to clean up a mess they didn’t anticipate.